songzhihenry/DMD-simulation-analysis-methods/README.md

 - [SciPy](https://pypi.org/project/scipy/)
 - [Matplotlib](https://pypi.org/project/matplotlib/)

 Make sure you have these dependencies installed before running the scripts.
+Make sure you have *Awk* installed and can be used directly via command line.
 ## **Usage**
 Clone this repository to your local machine:
 ```bash